kleinbottle/swanlotus/content/blogs/radians/radians.md

 My favourite explanation for 360° degrees equalling a full circle is that the ancients estimated a solar year at around 360 days, and assigned one degree for each day of the year.
 Even if inexact, the number 360 had some [sexagesimal](https://en.wikipedia.org/wiki/Sexagesimal)^[It appears that all measures of time, from seconds, minutes, and hours, to months and days in a year, are based on 60 or its factors or multiples.] charm as it could be divided by the first three primes 2, 3, 5, and by their products.
 Indeed, 360 = 2^3^ × 3^2^ × 5.
 Accordingly, 360  has a large family of factors: 1, 2, 3, 4, 5, 6, 8, 9, 10, 12, 15, 18, 20, 24, 30, 36, 40, 45, 60, 72, 90, 120, 180, and 360.

 But beyond the approximation of a solar year, and the convenience of ready division by its factors, the use of degrees as a unit of angular measure is, to me, arbitrary.
 Who deemed the circle to be 360°, despite it being very factor-friendly?
+A less arbitrary measure of an angle was required for serious mathematics.

 ## From triangles to circles